Counselor, Bay Discovery Camp

 A co-founder of the organization, Drew McMullen has been President of the Sultana Education Foundation since 2001.
 A graduate of St. Paul’s School, Amherst College, and Johns Hopkins University, McMullen is a recognized leader in the field of maritime nonprofit management.
 Prior to working for SEF, McMullen was a member of Deutsche Bank’s International Investment Advisory division, and worked for H.G.
 Wellington Capital Management, both in New York City.
 Drew lives in Chestertown with his wife, two children, and very energetic dog.

 Senior Captain, Schooner SULTANA

-Forrest returns to SEF, serving as a deckhand in 2005; crew on SEF’s reenactment of John Smith’s voyage in 2008; and most recently as Mate in 2012.
-He has extensive experience on historic vessels including time the sloop CLEARWATER, the SPIRIT OF SOUTH CAROLINA, and BOWDOIN.
-He also served as Captain for the schooner WOODWIND in Annapolis for four years.
-Richards attended Florida State University and lives in Chestertown with his wife Annie, the Chester River Riverkeeper, and their son Archie.
+Forrest’s career on the water spans over 20 years.
+He has worked for SEF multiple times, beginning as a deckhand in 2005, returning as crew on SEF’s reenactment of John Smith’s voyage in 2008, and again as Mate in 2012.
+He has extensive experience sailing on both modern and historic vessels.
+His work has taken him all over the world including a year in South-East Asia.
+Forrest has previously served as Captain of the schooners WILLIAM H ALBURY, the SPIRIT OF SOUTH CAROLINA, and most recently the schooners WOODWIND, and WOODWIND II, based in Annapolis, where he served for three years.
+Captain Richards graduated from The Florida State University and lives in Chestertown with his wife Annie, the Chester River Riverkeeper, and their sons Archie and Nat.